MicrosoftDocs/windows-powershell-docs/docset/winserver2022-ps/laps/Set-LapsADAuditing.md

 OU=LapsTestOU,DC=laps,DC=com
 ```

-This example demonstrates configuring Failure audits on an OU.
+This example demonstrates configuring `Failure` audits on an OU.

 ## PARAMETERS

 ### -AuditedPrincipals

-Specifies which users or groups should be configured for auditing.
-Users or groups may be specified
+Specifies the name of the users or groups should be configured for auditing.
+Users or groups may be
-in either name or SID format.
-If specified in name format, the name must always include the
+specified in either name or SID format.
+If specified in name format, the name must always include
-identifying domain name portion unless the name maps to a well-known or built-in account.
+the identifying domain name portion unless the name maps to a well-known or built-in account.

 ```yaml
 Type: System.String[]